Communications and Signal Processing

 Cognitive radio networks provide a key solution for resource scarcity in the spectrum, which provides sharing the same freuqency band between licensed and unlicensed users.

-Stochastic geometry, which handles random spatial patterns, is considered in modelling and analyzing of the placement of nodes due to being closer to actual network geometry.
+Stochastic geometry, which handles random spatial patterns, is considered in modeling and analyzing of the placement of nodes due to being closer to actual network geometry.
 The nodes are distributed according to some probabilistic models.
 Analysis of energy efficiency methods in n-layer heterogeneous networks by using the derived performance metrics is one of our research topics.

 With the development of mobile communication systems, cellular networks are becoming more common, which cause a tremendous increase in power consumption.
 This increase brings necessity of energy-efficient, green communication systems as a solution to the forefront.